windsor-circle/analytics-magento/Readme.md

 Priority for support is granted to customers with an independent contract with Windsor Circle.

-## Developing

-_Note: this section only applies if you are interested in contributing improvements to our Magento extension's source code.
-You don't need to read this to use the extension in your own store._

-TODO: We don't yet have detailed instructions for installing a local development version of Magento.

 ## Deploying

 TODO: This plugin might be deployable!

 ## Resources